 Pittock Mansion has a great view of downtown Portland, and it is a historical mansion built in 1914.
 You can take a virtual tour online to see if this is for you, but make sure you check the photos of the views here before you decide they are what really draw people here.

 You can take a self-guided tour here and then visit the grounds for the amazing views of the city.
 It is amazing to me that as unique as the locals are that they too seem to love this place, that is a clear example of wealth from an era that seems so long gone here now.
-But reviews online and even the locals you might talk to seem to have fond affection for the mansion if they were born in the area.
+But reviews online and even the locals you might talk to seem to have a fond affection for the mansion if they were born in the area.

 Little known fact, Portland has more breweries in one location than any other place on the planet.
 The current count is 70, with several more likely in the plans by local brewers who dare to dream.

 I opted for a bus tour of the breweries via a small business called City Brew Tours.
 This is a tour that includes up to 12 people and is less than $100 per person.
-It lasts 3.5 hours from start to finish and includes some VIP access at several breweries and up to 12 beers in your choosing.
+It lasts 3.5 hours from start to finish and includes some VIP access at several breweries and up to 12 beers of your choosing.
 There are also private tours available and other options as well.

-Few things soak up beer better than pizza.
+Few things soak up beer better than a pizza.
 I stayed on the same side of the street as the resort and walked about a block to Captain Ankeny’s Pizza.
-There must be something unique about the water in the area because the crust here was one of a kind and reminded me of pizza crust in New York city where the dough just seems to be lighter and crisp better in the oven.
+There must be something unique about the water in the area because the crust here was one of a kind and reminded me of pizza crust in New York City where the dough just seems to be lighter and crisp better in the oven.

 I had a specialty pizza and some soda to help me stumble back less on my walk back to the resort.
 I was not out of sorts after a good meal.
 I felt street legal again, even if just for walking.